Nuutti-N/Fullstack-project/README.md

 ## Overview, Why this is exists
-- the idea is to solve human problems, because AI is so important, our future life.
 - AI is shaping our lives, How we make decisions, get advice, and understand the world.
 However the people don't know how to evaluate whether an AI response is safe to trust, act on, or share.
-But if feeling in your body latter so you need this, because if you know that is truth you can use it and make faster solutions for your projects, company or school homework.
+App helps you catch it before that happens.
+Faster decision.
+Less risk.
+Decide for yourself!
 - this idea came to my mind, because I see a lot of people trust and use to ai, that way, as they don't really understand what is truth and can you use it.
 - This project work this way, you take text anywhere what AI made, and then you don't know, can I use it, and what if this take more strugle in my life, so this app will, solve just your problem.